My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 I am a psychic witch.

-My path diverged from the Christian church back in my teenage years, but it didn’t cause any major problems until I began studying energy healing in my late twenties, and quickly figured out that I was a gifted psychic healer.
+My path diverged from the Christian church back in my teenage years, but it didn’t cause any major problems until I began studying energy healing when I turned thirty and quickly figured out that I was a gifted psychic healer.

 Now, I knew my mother was a Christian, but it never occurred to me that just doing simple Reiki-like energy work would be a problem for her.
 She had been suffering from pain for years, and energy healing was something that I was good at.
 So, I figured the only right thing to do would be to offer her a session–just to see if she could get any relief.